tunmsk/nextgen-facebook/readme.txt

 **Version 8.39.0-b1 (2017/01/11)**

 * *New Features*
-	* Added a new "Add NGFB Schema Column in" option in the NGFB Advanced settings page (enabled by default).
-The new NGFB Schema column in the post / page editing table is also sortable.
+	* Added a new "Add NGFB Schema Column in" option (for posts / pages, terms, and users) in the NGFB Advanced settings page (enabled by default).
+The new NGFB Schema column in the post / page edit table is also sortable.
 * *Improvements*
 	* None
 * *Bugfixes*